-Museums are open for the summer.
-Hours are Saturday and Sunday 12 to 4
+Museums are open Saturday and Sunday 12-4 or by appointment.

 Pike County, named for explorer Zebulon Pike, was established in 1821 and was 3.5 million acres of Military Tract land that followed the Illinois River and stretched to the northern and western Illinois borders.
 The original Pike County included the then small village of Chicago.
 Pike County has been the current geographical size since 1825.